-- The state’s Department of Health is required to promulgate regulations to enforce the law.
+- The state’s Department of Health is required to promulgate regulations to enforce the law; and

 - The state’s Department of Environmental Protection is required to adopt regulations to implement this law.

-- The sale or offering for sale of brake friction materials as part of an original equipment service contract is exempt from the prohibition.
+- The sale or offering for sale of brake friction materials as part of an original equipment service contract is exempt from the prohibition; and

 - The state’s Department of Ecology is authorized to adopt regulations to implement the law.

-- The law requires proper recycling of removed and collected lead and mercury wheel weights.
+- The law requires proper recycling of removed and collected lead and mercury wheel weights; and

 - Violation first triggers a warning notice from the Department of the Environment; if the person continues to fail to comply one year after receiving the notice, the person is subject to a civil fine not exceeding $1,000 for each subsequent offense.

-- Five statutory exceptions are provided for certain replacement parts.
+- Five statutory exceptions are provided for certain replacement parts; and

-California (cleaning products).1 Senate Bill 258, establishing chemical disclosure and communication requirements for cleaning products, became law on October 15, 2017.
-The bill adds Chapter 13 to Part 3 of Division 104 of California’s Health and Safety Code, and adds Section 6398.5 to the state’s Labor Code.
+Senate Bill 258, establishing chemical disclosure and communication requirements for cleaning products, became law on October 15, 2017.
+The bill adds Chapter 13 to Part 3 of Division 104 of California’s Health and Safety Code and adds Section 6398.5 to the state’s Labor Code.

-- Designated products are prohibited from being sold in California if out of compliance with the law’s disclosure requirements.
+- Designated products are prohibited from being sold in California if they are out of compliance with the law’s disclosure requirements; and

 - Employers subject to safety data sheet retention requirements must make available in the workplace the information relating to designated products.